OMerkel/Cala_Mondrago/README.md

 </table>

 Just two sizes of a Mondrago exist on <em>diagonal</em> justification.
-There are nine smaller <em>diagonal Mondrago</em> squares, too, and a huge one as shown here built by the dark pawns this time.
+There are nine possible smaller <em>diagonal Mondrago</em> squares, too, and a huge one as shown here built by the dark pawns this time.

 <table>